twbs/bootstrap/site/content/docs/5.1/components/navs-tabs.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, dropdowns now use local CSS variables on `.nav`, `.nav-tabs`, and `.nav-pills` for enhanced real-time customization.
+As part of Bootstrap's evolving CSS variables approach, navs now use local CSS variables on `.nav`, `.nav-tabs`, and `.nav-pills` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 On the `.nav` base class: